Monomialization of singular metrics on real surfaces: Setting - Resolution of Singularities Theorems

-We will use, almost systematically, the following celebrated resolution of singularities of Hironaka, in the following (embedded) version in the real setting. \begin{theorem}[Embedded resolution of singularities \cite{Hi1,AHV,BM2}] Let $M$ be a (connected) regular manifold.
+We will use, almost systematically, the resolution of singularities of Hironaka, in the following embedded real setting. \begin{theorem}[Embedded resolution of singularities \cite{Hi1,AHV,BM2}] Let $M$ be a (connected) regular manifold.

 1) Let $I$ be a (non-zero and coherent) $\cO_M$-ideal sheaf.
-There exists a locally finite composition of geometrically admissible blowings-up $\pi: (\wtM,E_{\wtM}) \to M$ such that the total transform $\pi^* I$ is a principal ideal and monomial in the nc-divisor $E_{\wtM}$.
+There exists a locally finite composition of geometrically admissible blowings-up $\pi: (\wtM,E_{\wtM}) \to M$ such that the total transform $\pi^* I$ is a principal ideal, monomial in the snc-divisor $E_{\wtM}$.

-2) Let $X$ be a sub-variety of $M$, of codimension larger than or equal to one, for which there exists a coherent $\cO_M$-ideal sheaf with co-support $X$.
+2) Let $X$ be a sub-variety of $M$, of positive codimension, for which there exists a coherent $\cO_M$-ideal sheaf with co-support $X$.
 Let $Y$ be the singular locus of $X$.
-There exists a locally finite composition of geometrically admissible blowings-up $\pi: (\wtM,\wtX,E_{\wtM}) \to (M,X,Y)$ such that $\wtX :=\pi^{-1}(X\setminus Y)^\str$ is a regular sub-variety of $\wtM$, normal crossing with the nc-divisor $E_{\wtM}:= \pi^{-1}(Y)$ and such that $\wtX \cap E_{\wtM}$ is a nc-divisor of $\wtX$. \end{theorem} Although real algebraic sub-varieties can always be equipped with a ringed space structure induced by a coherent ideal, in order to be desingularized real analytic singular sub-varieties (see \cite[Sect.
-4]{GMT}) must also be equipped with a real analytic space structure, which, unlike their complex counter-parts, is not always possible.
+There exists $\pi: (\wtM,\wtX,E_{\wtM}) \to (M,X,Y)$, a locally finite composition of geometrically admissible blowings-up, such that $\wtX :=\pi^{-1}(X\setminus Y)^\str$ is a regular sub-variety of $\wtM$, normal crossing with the snc-divisor $E_{\wtM}:= \pi^{-1}(Y)$ and such that $\wtX \cap E_{\wtM}$ is a snc-divisor of $\wtX$. \end{theorem} Although real algebraic sub-varieties can always be equipped with a ringed space structure induced by a coherent ideal sheaf, in order to be desingularized, real analytic singular sub-varieties (see \cite[Sect.
+4]{GMT}) must also be equipped with a real analytic space structure, which, unlike their complex counter-part, is not always possible.
 (See \cite[Sect.
 10]{BM2} for a proper account on the category of ringed spaces that can be desingularized).
-Therefore we ask for the following condition to be satisfied
+Therefore we ask for the following condition to be satisfied:

+{\bf Hypothesis.} Any singular sub-variety to be desingularized admits a coherent ideal sheaf of the structural sheaf of the ambient regular manifold with co-support the given sub-variety, so that the sub-variety is equipped with the corresponding real analytic space structure.